dauwhe/wpub-explainer/README.md

 ## Non-goals

- - Issues of layout, such as pagination
+ - Issues of layout, such as pagination or achieving effects similar to EPUB's fixed layout.

  - Extending the DOM to include collections of document elements

- - The equivalent of fixed-layout publications in EPUB

- - The equivalent of multiple-rendition publications in EPUB

  - DRM

 ## Basic design

 A web publication must have an <i>entry page</i>, which the HTML document returned by the URL of the publication.
-This page must have either a link to the manifest, or an embedded manifest.
+This page must have either a link to the manifest (`<link rel="publication" href="manifest.json">`, or an embedded manifest.

 A “manifest” is a list of the passengers or cargo on a ship.
 For web publications, a manifest lists the constituents of the publication—all the HTML files, stylesheets, images, scripts, etc.—needed to create the whole.
 It further describes the sequence of primary resources, so that we know that chapter-02.html comes after chapter-01.html.
 In EPUB we called this list the "spine"; for web publications it's now the `readingOrder`.

 The manifest is also the natural location for metadata that applies to the whole publication, rather than just one of the constituents.
 The metadata vocabulary is based on schema.org; the entire manifest is serialized as JSON-LD.

-## Example
+## Example Manifest

-Here's a simple example, for a tiny version of *Moby-Dick* with only a few HTML files:
+Here's a simple example of a web publication manifest, for a tiny version of *Moby-Dick* with only a few HTML files:

 ```json
 {